Swift-Universe/Swift-Tensor/README.md

 ## Contribution

 Contributions are welcome.
 Please comply with the existing coding style as it helps in easily understanding the code.
 For instance,
-* `////` have been used to comment
+* `////` have been used for comments
 * `///` is used as a comment for TODO.
-One such example is `/// TODO: Make matrixProduct(_:_:) generic`
+For instance, `/// TODO: Make matrixProduct(_:_:) generic`

-This project aims to grow with more operations which are important to `Tensor` data type including any other data type representable by it.
+This project aims to grow with more operations and performance optimizations which are important to `Tensor` data type including any other data type representable by it.
 You may pull a request to add new features or for fixing bugs.
 Better and complete documentation is coming soon.

 #### We hope to grow this project into a complete tool for performing insane deep learning tasks!